Aakkash24/W3-Task-DPL/readme.md

 # Go-lang DPL Implementation
-This project is an implementation of DPL (Data Persistence Layer) in Go-lang.
+This project is an implementation of DPL in Go-lang.
 It consists of two major components:

 ## Gateway
 The gateway is responsible for routing requests to the appropriate service and performing other tasks, such as tournament simulation.